 Mr Smith and Mrs Cardona share both Year 12 and Year 13 teaching equally and all students spend 30 minutes per week speaking with a native Spanish Language Assistant.

 You will use excellent web based resources, which explore topical Hispanic and global issues.
-These are used in conjunction with AQA Spanish for A Level.
+These are used in conjunction with Edexcel Spanish for A Level, written specifically to prepare students for the board whose course we follow.
+Both classrooms are equipped with interactive technology.